View Modes¶

 Most skeleton annotation operations and keyboard shortcuts are tailored for the Orthogonal Mode.

-Oblique Mode
+Oblique Mode¶

 Oblique mode lets you slice the data at any angle.
 Unlike Orthogonal mode, you can rotate the camera and slice the data in any direction.
+For controls, see the mouse and keyboard shortcuts.

-Flight Mode
+Flight Mode¶

 Flight mode gives you another way to slice the data.
 Unlike Oblique mode, Flight mode projects the data on a sphere around the camera.
+For controls, see the mouse and keyboard shortcuts.

 Spherical projection makes it easier to rotate the camera, because the pixels near the center of the screen stay in place.
 Interactions and movements in Flight mode feel similar to First-Person-View (FPV) games.